relativityboy/dw-backbone/README.md

 **.set()** - accepts dotpath notation.

-It's worth noting all parts of the path (except the last) must already exist
+Use it like .get, or set multiple attributes using an object with dotPathed property names.

-_BELOW THIS LINE README COULD USE A LITTLE WORK_
+_*All parts of the path (except the last) must already exist._

 ---
 Collection